It is celebrated by Americans annually on July 4. Independence Day observes the signing of our Declaration of Independence.

 The holiday falls in the midst of summer and is typically celebrated outdoors.
 Festive parades, outdoor concerts, fireworks extravaganzas, backyard barbecues and family reunions are all popular Fourth of July events.

 Today’s celebrants bask in the cool comfort of barely-there swimwear and shorts.
-When you consider how our founding fathers were dressed, you can be grateful stifling waistcoats, breeches with stockings and funky powdered wigs have never revisited fashion runways.
+When you consider how our founding fathers dressed, you can be grateful stifling waistcoats, breeches with stockings and funky powdered wigs have never revisited fashion runways.

 Although every fireworks show seems to resemble the next, we still gather to watch, year after year.
 The spectacle is a time-honored tradition to which we cling.

-Wherever your plans to celebrate Independence Day take you, have fun as you show appreciation for the freedoms paved from that historical signing.
+Wherever your plans to celebrate Independence Day take you, have fun as you show appreciation for freedoms paved from that historical signing.
 The powdered wig is optional.